SamuR4II/banm/readme.md

 Under them you can see the links or notes that you will be shown when the "folder" is selected.

 # append links/notes
-You kan append text that is stored in you're clipboard by selecting a "folder" and typing: '`' this will add the text to the links.txt file.
+You can append text that is stored in you're clipboard by selecting a "folder" and typing: ` this will add the text to the links.txt file.
 ![dm2](https://user-images.githubusercontent.com/39969900/212650535-12960d85-8fab-4c3a-8138-788e1b856cae.png)